To schedule a consultation, please reach out at (559) 436-0850.

-Seeking to return to his agricultural roots, with an opportunity to practice land use and water law, Frank joined the Fresno County Counsel's office.
-Serving as deputy county counsel for the Fresno County Counsel, he was responsible for ordinance and zoning enforcement in all of Fresno County.
-He also drafted updates to the Fresno County Abandoned Vehicles Ordinance and assisted with Fresno County's first ever Prohibited Vehicles Ordinance to help beautify the county islands within the City of Fresno.
+Seeking to return to his agricultural roots through an opportunity to practice land use and water law, Frank joined the Fresno County Counsel's office, where he was responsible for ordinance and zoning enforcement throughout Fresno County.

-In August 2007, Frank opened his own practice handling a variety of matters for existing and new clients alike.
-Eventually the focus of the office became helping injured people stand up for their rights against the big insurance companies, as well as assisting small to medium size businesses with their litigation needs.
+He realized that dream in August 2007, when he opened his own practice to handle a variety of civil litigation for friends and strangers alike.
+Eventually, he became still more focused on helping injured people stand up for their rights against big insurance companies, as well as assisting small- to medium-sized businesses with their litigation needs.